alexandrovteam/DeepCycle/README.md

 # DeepCycle

-This README outlines the steps required to reproduce the approach presented in the *DeepCycle* manuscript.
+This README outlines the steps required to reproduce the approach presented in the manuscript [Rappez et al. DeepCycle reconstructs a cyclic cell cycle trajectory from unsegmented cell images using convolutional neural networks.
+Molecular Systems Biology, 2020](https://www.embopress.org/doi/full/10.15252/msb.20209474).
 These instructions show how to run the model on the data used in the paper and on new unseen data.

 #### Requirements
 [keras](https://keras.io), [UMAP](https://github.com/lmcinnes/umap), [cv2](https://pypi.org/project/opencv-python/), [albumentations](https://github.com/albumentations-team/albumentations), [classification_models](https://github.com/qubvel/classification_models)